LimeTrading/docs/source/includes/_accounts.md

 name | description
 ---- | ----
 account_number | Required.
 The account number
-start_date | Required.
-The period start date in the format of yyyy-MM-dd end_date | Required.
+start_date | Optional.
+The period start date in the format of yyyy-MM-dd end_date | Optional, current date by default.
 The period end date in the format of yyyy-MM-dd limit | Optional, 10 by default.
 The number of items to return on one page skip | Optional, 0 by default.
 The number of items to skip